Stuart Fairchild Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The Pirates pitching staff is 18th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Pirates have the 12th-ranked team ERA across all MLB pitching staffs (3.94).
+- The Pirates have a 3.81 team ERA that ranks 10th across all league pitching staffs.

-- Pirates pitchers combine to surrender the 10th-fewest home runs in baseball (20 total, one per game).
+- The Pirates allow the ninth-fewest home runs in baseball (20 total, 0.9 per game).

-- Hill (1-2 with a 5.57 ERA and 15 strikeouts in 21 2/3 innings pitched) makes the start for the Pirates, his fifth of the season.
+- The Pirates are sending Velasquez (2-2) out to make his fifth start of the season.
+He is 2-2 with a 5.12 ERA and 17 strikeouts through 19 1/3 innings pitched.

-- The lefty's most recent time out came on Tuesday against the Colorado Rockies, when he went six innings, surrendering one earned run while allowing six hits.
+- His last time out came on Wednesday against the Colorado Rockies, when the right-hander threw six innings, surrendering three earned runs while giving up five hits.

+- The 30-year-old has put up a 5.12 ERA and 7.9 strikeouts per nine innings in four games this season, while allowing a batting average of .247 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.